15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 Can I do dumbbell rear delt exercises without a bench?

-Yes, there are many dumbbell rear delt exercises that can be performed without a bench, such as standing bent-over flyes, seated rear flyes, and face pulls.
+Yes, many dumbbell rear delt exercises can be performed without a bench, such as bent-over flies, seated rear flies, and face pulls.

 Are rear delts considered shoulders or back?